 I do not have general open office hours.
 I generally make appointments from 9:30am - 5pm Mon-Fri, but for students who cannot get to campus during those hours, I will make evening appointments.

-I use BlackBoard Collaborate as a tool for helping patrons who aren't in the Library.
-You can access my "room" at this link.
+I use BlackBoard Collaborate (what is this?) as a tool for helping patrons who aren't in the Library.
 It doesn't do any good to go there without telling me first so I can "meet" you in it, but then we can share audio, video, files, and even our live screens, for doing research or solving technical issues.

 Teamviewer: For users who need me to actually control their computer remotely, not just see it, I like to use the free (for non-profit and personal use) software Teamviewer.
 Students can run it on a one-time basis to get help, without actually installing it directly on their computers.